-The Adventures of Memento Mori: A Cynic's Guide for Learning to Live by Remembering to Die is a bi-weekly, 30-minute podcast exploring death.
+The Adventures of Memento Mori: A Cynic's Guide for Learning to Live by Remembering to Die is podcast exploring the science, mysticism, culture and mystery of death.
 Satirical and philosophical, the show follows host, D.S.
-Moss, as he attempts to reconcile his own impermanence and live a more meaningful existence.
+Moss, as he attempts to reconcile his own impermanence and live a more meaningful life.
 Problem is, life keeps getting in the way.

 The inaugural episode of The Adventures of Memento Mori finds Moss administratively making death preparations.
 Who keeps the dog, when to pull the plug, what will happen to his body, and who will dj his funeral?
 Special guest include Everplans.com, Cynthia Beal of Natural Burial Company, and life coach Devin Martin.
 Listen.

 In this episode of The Adventures of Memento Mori, D.S.
 Moss enlists the help of medium and intuition coach, Psychic Betsy to conduct a seance in hopes of summoning a particular spirit to reconcile a mysterious twenty-year-old question.
 What he receives instead only pulls him deeper into the quest for enlightenment.
 Listen.

 In the third installment of The Adventures of Memento Mori, D.S.
 Moss goes on the road in the Immortality Bus with Presidential hopeful Zoltan Istvan of the Transhumanist Party and gets educated on the jaw dropping, mind blowing, and venture capitalist funded movement in the science of living forever.
 Listen.